 W. JOHN MACMULLEN

-Shefali Mehta is an environmental and agricultural economist and statistician who has spent the past 10+ years working with organizations to tackle problems holistically.
+Shefali Mehta is the National Coordination Committee Representative for the Midwest Big Data Innovation Hub.
+She is an environmental and agricultural economist and statistician who has spent the past 10+ years working with organizations to tackle problems holistically.
 Dr. Mehta founded Open Rivers to tailor the support to the individual needs of clients.

 Throughout her career, she has focused on collaborating across disciplines, industries and sectors to identify innovative and pragmatic solutions to complex issues.
 She has worked with clients across the ag and food value chain.
 She received her PhD in Agricultural and Applied Economics and MS in Statistics from the University of Minnesota, MPhil in Economics from Cambridge University and a BA in Economics from New York University.
 Shefali serves or has served on various Boards including Pheasants Forever, the Minnesota Invasive Terrestrial Pests and Plant Center, the School of Statistics at the University of Minnesota and Bountifield.
 You can read more about Shefali’s background and path to founding Open Rivers.